edgexfoundry/edgex-docs/docs_src/index.md

 # Introduction

-!!! edgey "EdgeX 2.x"
-    Want to know what's new in EdgeX 2.x releases (Ireland/Jakarta/etc)?
-If you are already familiar with EdgeX, look for the EdgeX 2.x emoji (`Edgey` - the EdgeX mascot) throughout the documentation - [like the one on this page](#the-ireland-release) outlining what's new in the latest 2.x releases.
-These sections will give you a summary of what's new in each area of the documentation.

 EdgeX Foundry is an open source, vendor neutral, flexible, interoperable, software platform at the edge of the network, that interacts with the physical world of [devices](./general/Definitions.md#Device), sensors, actuators, and other IoT objects.
 In simple terms, EdgeX is edge middleware - serving  between physical sensing and actuating "things" and our information technology (IT) systems.
 ![image](./general/EdgeX_middleware.png)